rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 She grinned when she felt him gently push his hips forward, and let him go deeper.
 When he bumped against the back of her mouth, she tried to relax her throat.
 She loved swallowing him this way.

-After a moment, she felt his hand cradling the back of her head and he started to move his hips more insistently.
+After a moment, she felt his hand cradling the back of her head, and he started to move his hips more insistently.
 Trying not to gag, she followed his lead, allowing him to start slowly fucking her mouth as a surge of desire washed over her.
 Gradually, his pace quickened as he got more excited, thrusting deeper each time until her forehead was resting against his taut stomach.
 Her eyes watered, and she felt her throat tighten, which made his breath catch as he tried not to cry out.

 Finally, sputtering and nearly choking, she had to pull away.
-Carlos shuddered, trying to quietly catch his breath.
+Carlos shuddered, trying to catch his breath.
 Still kneeling, his cock jutted towards her, glistening wet and twitching.
 Wiping her mouth and grinning, she turned around and dropped onto her elbows, shaking her upturned ass at him.
-She’d had plans for a long, slow, quiet night of lovemaking, but right now all she wanted was him behind her, burying his cock in her now-dripping pussy.
+She’d had plans for a long, slow, quiet night of lovemaking, but right now, all she wanted was him behind her, burying his cock in her now-dripping pussy.

 She buried her face in the pillow to avoid making a sound as he rubbed his head between her lips and pushed just a little way inward.
-She felt him grip her hips and shivered, knowing he was about to start fucking her.
+He gripped her hips and she shivered, knowing he was about to start fucking her.
 They both paused, savoring the anticipation.
 She had no idea how they would keep from making any noise that would wake Kara.

 Glancing in her roommate’s direction, Lucia was shocked to make eye contact.
 Just for a fraction of a second, until Kara quickly shut her eyes.
 It was over so quickly, she wondered if she’d imagined it.
 Even so, it caused a complicated mix of emotions to wash over her.
 Surprise.
 Embarrassment.
 Confusion.
 Worry.